 We happily accept pull requests, however, we do ask that you sign a Contributor License Agreement so that we have the right to relicense your contributions.

 The co-founders of Civilized Discourse Construction Kit, Inc. are Jeff Atwood, Robin Ward, and Sam Saffron.
 Our core team also includes Neil Lalonde and Régis Hanol, with assistance from our designer Kris Aubuchon and our sysadmin Michael Brown.
-But as an open source project, Discourse couldn't exist without the hard work of our entire team.
+But as an open source project, Discourse couldn't exist without the hard work of the entire community.
+Thank you!

-We're on a five year mission to improve the Internet with free, open-source discussion software that raises the level of Discourse for the entire world.
+We're on a ten year mission to improve the Internet with free, open-source discussion software that raises the level of discourse for the entire world.
 We've come a long way, but it's still a work in progress, and we have miles to go before we sleep.

 Join us.
 We'd love to have you.